 The hilarity of the whole thing made people smile, Pinkerton added.
 "It reminded us that we are all in this together."

-Young students at Lansing Elementary created
+Young students created motivational

 You wouldn't think that test-taking and building camaraderie could be synonymous, but many principals find motivating kids to do well on mastery tests to be an excellent way to build "we're all in this together" school spirit.